FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-07/04-E2E-testing.md

 ## Lab Activity

-Setup Nightwatch.js & E2E testing scenarios for your apps.
+Setup Nightwatch.js and E2E testing scenarios for your REDIt app.

 ---